 Would it be a waste of a £30 roll of paper?
 Will the paper stick?
 Would it last?

-I had visions of the opening her up after the first winter to find the wallpaper hanging off the walls and peeling paint everywhere but that never happened.
+I had visions of the opening her up after the first winter to find the wallpaper hanging off the walls.
+Or peeling paint everywhere.
+But that never happened.

 We had Dolly 1 for almost 6 years and the paper and paint looked as good when we sold her as the day it was put on.